ACINQ/eclair/source/index.html.md

 # Network

-A set of API to query the network view of eclair.
+A set of API methods to query the network view of eclair.

 ## Nodes